-The Teamsters Health and Welfare Fund of Philadelphia and Vicinity (the "Fund") is a multiemployer, defined benefit health and welfare plan that was established under the terms of collective bargaining agreements between the employers and Teamsters local unions (the "local unions"), located in central and northeast portions of Pennsylvania, along the eastern shore of Maryland, Delaware, Maine, New York and Ohio.
+The Teamsters Health and Welfare Fund of Philadelphia and Vicinity (the "Fund") is a multiemployer, defined benefit health and welfare plan that was established under the terms of collective bargaining agreements between the employers and Teamsters local unions (the "local unions"), primarily located in southeastern Pennsylvania, New Jersey and Delaware.
 The Fund covers all eligible employees working for employers who have a collective bargaining agreement with local unions under which the employers have agreed to make contributions to the Fund on the employees' behalf in accordance with negotiated hourly rates.